iclc/iclc.github.io/_programme/wednesday/index.md

 ### Night programme

-The Night programme for Wednesday will take place at [Wharf Chambers](http://www.wharfchambers.org/), a 20 minute stroll or 10-15 minute taxi ride from the University.
+The final algorave will take place from 8pm at [Wharf Chambers](http://www.wharfchambers.org/), a 20 minute stroll or 10-15 minute taxi ride from the University.
 Submission is £5 on the door (but you must [join Wharf Chambers